Covid pandemic exposed chinks in political system: Chidambaram | Politics

 - India

-Former Union Finance minister P Chidambram on Friday said the coronavirus pandemic has exposed gaping loopholes in the political system, charging that in a corroded diminished democracy, rulers find diverse ways to evade responsibility.
+Former Union finance minister P Chidambaram on Friday said the coronavirus pandemic has exposed gaping loopholes in the political system, charging that in a corroded diminished democracy, rulers find diverse ways to evade responsibility.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)